lopes/koala/README.md

 # Koala
 IP information for NSOC teams.
 Koala was written at [Cemig](http://www.cemig.com.br)'s Network and Security Operations Center (Centro de Operações de Rede e Segurança -- CORS) to assist the team in cybersecurity investigations and network management.

 Koala is based in "modules" and the first ones are `update`, `subnet`, `info`, and `rdap`.
-The first one downloads databases with IP information used by the `info` module to present them to the user --this module performs basic IP calculations.
-The `rdap` module performs RDAP queries to retrieve IP information.
+The first one downloads databases with IP information used by the `info` module to present them to the user.  `subnet` module performs basic IP subnet calculations, and the `rdap` module does RDAP queries to retrieve IP information.

 ## Usage
 First, clone Koala and install its Python dependencies: